microsoft/vscode-wasm/wasm-wasi/README.md

 ## History

+### 1.0.0

+The npm module now provides version specific import routes to support API migration in the future.
+The standard import `import { Wasm } from '@vscode/wasm-wasi'` still exists but points to deprecated code.
+Please switch to the new import route `import { Wasm } from '@vscode/wasm-wasi/v1`.

 ### 0.11.0

 With release version `0.11.0` the implementation details of the WASM support for VS Code has changed.
 This npm module is now a facade around the `wasm-wasi-core` VS Code extension.